mauro7inf/offtonic-audioplayer/README.md

 Instantiates `<propDefinition>` if necessary (meaning that `<propDefinition>.className` is present) and returns the instance.
 If `<propDefinition>` is a number and the `<descriptor>` has `isAudioComponent` set to `true`, a `ConstantGenerator` is instantiated and becomes the value instead of the number.
 If instead `<propDefinition>` is a string and the descriptor has `isAudioComponent` or `isAudioParam` set to `true`, a `Note` is instantiated with the current object's `tuning`'s name as its `tuningName` and with a `note` of `<propDefinition>`.
 If the `<descriptor>` has `isComponentArray` set to `true` and the `<propDefinition>` is an array, the created value will be an array where each element is a created `Component` of the corresponding element in `<propDefinition>` or the value itself (strings are converted to `Note`s, but numbers stay numbers).
 Otherwise, the `<propDefinition>` is returned as-is (including if it's a reference).
 This method can be used to instantiate objects that are not technically properties by passing in an arbitrary `<descriptor>`; for example, a property may be an array of objects that should be interpreted as `AudioParam`s; a custom setter can then call this method, with a `<descriptor>` object containing `isAudioParam` set to `true`, on the individual array elements to create the proper `Component`s.

 #### `genericSetter(<propName>, <propValue>)`
 Simply sets `this.<propName>` to `<propValue>`, which is the default way to store property values.
 When implementing a custom setter, you may want to consider calling `genericSetter()` during the process.
+If the property has a `passThrough` and the pass-through `Component` has been instantiated already, it also calls `setProperty()` on that object.

 #### `setName(<name>)`
 Cleans up the existing `name`, sets the new `<name>`, and if that `<name>` isn't `null`, adds this `Component` to the `registry` under `<name>`.